My story part one

 The gentleman talking to me was built like a brick shithouse and smelled like one.

-His words were strange sounding but I had a good ear for accents and I got the gist.
+His words were strange sounding but I had a good ear for accents and I got the

 Nark meant informer.
 Police tool.